 16 bar (multi-stage devices)

-using a pressure switch
+via pressure switch

 screw compressor continuous 16 bar Pressure switch

-frequency converters
+frequency inverters

 suction valves